Stark-3000616/Blockchain_Simulator/README.md

 - Simulation duration

 ## Visualization
 The simulation includes visualization of the blockchain tree using NetworkX and Matplotlib.
 The visualization shows the structure of the blockchain, including blocks and their relationships.
+Moreveor graph is generated for the demonstration of peer to peer network.

 ## Contributors
 - Sayantan Biswas
 - Shamik Kumar De